Beer-plus-plus/Beer-plus-plus-Server/README.md

 **User**

 - As a User I want to be able to modify all my profile data and have it updated.
-- As a user I want to be able to add an image to my user profile, so that other users can see me.
+- As a User I want to be able to add an image to my user profile, so that other users can see me.
+- As a User I want to be able to change the access password.

 **Beer**